Masuwuked/QOL-linux/README.md

 ### Yoink
 #### pre requisites: ``xclip``
-#### This is a simple script which can be used to copy the contents of a text or a file with ascii data to your clipboard.
+#### This is a simple script which can be used to copy the contents of a text or a file with ascii data or if the file is an image to your clipboard.

 Assuming the alias for yoink.sh is ``yoink``
 To use it just do: